discos/simulators/doc/framework.rst

 If the system has nothing to send to the client, as in the case of broadcast requests, `System.parse()` must return `True`.
-When the simulator is lead to behave unexpectedly, a `ValueError` has to be raised, it will be captured and logged by the parent server process.
+When the simulator is brought to behave unexpectedly, a `ValueError` has to be raised, it will be captured and logged by the parent server process.

 .. autoclass:: ListeningSystem